danielmlow/brain_age/README.md

 * CNP_T1_validation_age.ipynb

 ## 1.2.
 Resting state functional connectivity (func)
 ### 1.2.1.
 Preprocessing DONE
 * CNP_func_preprocess_corr_matrix.ipynb
+* Parcell-based Pearson's correlation matrix:
+A parcel-based functional connectivity matrix was obtained from the resting-state functional data of each subject using the the 197- and 444-scale BASC atlases (Bellec et al., 2010).
+Parcel time-series were obtained by averaging the voxel-specific time-series within each parcel.
+A functional connectivity matrix was obtained for each subject using Pearson's correlation between the derived parcel time-series.
+Subsequently, the upper triangular of the connectivity matrix of each subject was extracted and reshaped into a vector that was used to predict age.

 ### 1.2.2.
 Gridsearch DONE
 * CNP_func_gridsearch_age.ipynb